 Koo Ming Kwan & Another v CIR HKCFI 2593.
-This case, now under appeal, has been described by the Hong Kong Lawyer (the official journal of the Law Society of Hong Kong) in its online posting of 3 May 2019 as a “prominent success” for the taxpayer.
+This case has been described by the Hong Kong Lawyer (the official journal of the Law Society of Hong Kong) in its online posting of 3 May 2019 as a “prominent success” for the taxpayer.
 It was held, inter alia, that officers who signed the company’s return were not personally liable under s.82A of the Inland Revenue Ordinance to pay the penalty levied nor precluded by the finality provisions of s.70 from showing that the return was not incorrect.

 In the completely different practice area of Chinese customary law, Denis has cross-examined many of the world’s leading experts in that area of law (still of relevance at least to the New Territories).
 The interaction between customary law and the more familiar notions of the Common Law and of the law of trusts and equity, together with s.15 of the New Territories Ordinance, was explored in the leading case of Re Lau Wai Chau (2000) 3 HKCFAR 98, where the CFA held, inter alia, that an ancestral worship trust can be lawfully dissolved by Deed of Family Arrangement signed by the heads of all the fongs.